netbeast/docs/chapters/developing/apps/write_your_first_app.md

 ____________________________________________________________________________________________________________

-If you haven't done so, install the netbeast Toolbelt.
+If you haven't done so, install the Netbeast Dashboard.
 Open a terminal and type:
 ```
 npm install -g netbeast-cli
 ```

-## Fast mode - Creating apps with the Toolbelt
+## Fast mode – scaffolding
 Now you're good to go.
 Type `netbeast new myapp`.
 That will create a new folder named _myapp_ with the basic structure of a Netbeast application.

 Run the following code:
 ```
 cd myapp
+npm install # by default, dependencies are not included
 node index.js --port 3000
 ```